breannanpr/CityofMissoulaBudgetCapstone/README.md

 34. risk_e93_type: Identifies short-term risks and supporting notes; assesses potential challenges in the next 1-3 years (ex., funding cuts, staffing issues, legal changes).
 35. risk_e95_descript: Describes the risk type indicated in greater detail.

 ### Appendix 1B: Cleaned Expenditure Status Data Columns

-1. adjusted_appropriation:
+1. adjusted_appropriation: Final amended budget for each line item.
-2. fund_no:
+2. fund_no: Four digit code for the funding source (General Fund).
-3. dept_no:
+3. dept_no: Three digit code for the responsible department.
-4. activity_code:
+4. activity_code: Unique six digit code for linking specific programs or services.
-5. object_code:
+5. object_code: Three digit code categorizing the type of expense.
-6. sub_object_code:
+6. sub_object_code: Subcategory for further detail within the object code.
-7. account_description:
+7. account_description: Label describing the nature of the expense.
-8. department:
+8. department: full name of the department tied to ```dept_no```.